chriscauley/paysimple_bug/README.md

 ## Reproduce the bug

 Open `http://localhost:5000/static/index.html` in a browser.
-I believe you can enter anything for first, last, and email, but I pre-filled the values in this demo to expediate testing.
-For the rest of the field use the following (taken from the paysimple documentation)

-*CC Number: 5454 5454 5454 5454

-*Expiration: 12/21

-*Security Code: 996

-*Zip: 12345

-For me submitting the above returned error below.
-Note that if I use the expiration 09/21 the error goes away.
-It is only the exact expiration in the paysimple documentation that give this error.
+Fill in first, last and email (I think these can be anything).
+Using the values provided it should work for the first customer.
+Afterwards go into the settings, change CUSTOMER_ID to another ID, restart the server, and then re-enter the same routing number, account number, bank name, and account type.

+On the second try you should be alerted with the appropriate error message.
+The full response body was:

 ```
 {